Visite guidée de l’abbaye Abbaye Saint-Amant-de-Boixe

 English :

-Follow in the footsteps of a guide and discover the abbey church, cloister, convent buildings and monastic life.
+Following in the footsteps of a guide, you’ll discover the abbey church, cloister, convent buildings and monastic life.

 You’ll then visit the museum area.